sf-wdi-gaia/active-record-models/readme.md

 *Boom*, database created.

-Now let's boot up our application to start interfacing with the database.
+Now let's boot up our application to start interfacing with the database. `ruby app.rb`.

 ## Errors!